4-Day Nome Iditarod Finish Tour

 Arrive in Anchorage: Arrive in Anchorage at your leisure.
 We recommend the following hotels for your stay, the Courtyard by Marriott or the Springhill Suites as they offer complementary transportation between the airport and the hotel.
 Rest of the day is open for activities of your choice.
 Let us know if you want us to book your hotel rooms.

-Day 1: Anchorage to Nome: This morning we transfer to the Anchorage airport for a (10:00am) morning flight to Nome.
+March 11: Anchorage to Nome: This morning we meet the group at the Anchorage airport for a (10:00am) morning flight to Nome.
+Please make arrangements with your hotel for transfer to the Ted Stevens Airport.
 Upon arrival in Nome, we will check into our accommodations in Nome and later this morning we will explore the many sights of this Inupiaq community.
 We will explore this city and learn more about the rich history of this 1900's gold rush town and the Iditarod Sled Dog Race.
 At night, we will head out of town for opportunities to see the northern lights.
 Nome can provide some outstanding northern lights viewing and we can help you with your photography.
 Overnight in Nome.

 ABOUT THIS TOUR: Adventure travel is exactly is as its name implies, an adventure!
 Although every attempt is made to adhere to these itineraries, participants need to acknowledge and willingly accept the unexpected route and itinerary changes due to factors beyond our control.
 Aurora viewing is subject to weather conditions and solar activity and its not guaranteed.
 Some activities are subject to change when temperatures are below -30°F.

 WHAT IS INCLUDED & WHAT YOU NEED TO KNOW: Transportation in Nome, lodging in Nome, hotel transfers and baggage handling and meals as indicated on the itinerary.
 All rates are per person in U.S. dollars based on shared occupancy.
 Single supplement is $975 for this tour.
-Tour does not include Alaska taxes, air transportation to and from Anchorage or Nome or any optional tours, liquor, items of personal nature.
-Please call us prior to booking your flights to Nome so that we can recommend the best flights to take.
+Tour does not include Alaska taxes, air transportation to and from Anchorage or Nome, meals or any optional tours, liquor, items of personal nature.
+Please call us prior to booking your flights to Nome so that we can recommend the best flights to book for Nome.

 TRAVEL INSURANCE: We strongly suggest purchasing trip cancellation/interruption insurance to protect your travel investment at the time you sign up for one of our trips.
 This coverage will offset cancellation charges in the event of illness before or during your trip.
 Trip cancellation/interruption and baggage insurance is available at a supplemental cost.
 Click Here to purchase travel protection.